 "It's Stark.
 He might be functionally insane and permanently stuck in his teenage years but I don't doubt his research.
 Especially not when it comes to something like this."

 This was the subject of Jasper's mission.
 A month ago, information was leaked about a project funded by the CIA.
 It was a huge mess with almost every intelligence agency in the game up in arms.
 When the information first reached SHIELD, Nick (and pretty much everyone) immediately thought of the ever present pain in the rear super soldier experiments.
 Needless to say that particular subject always tended to bring out the crazy in most SHIELD personnel and that was before the discovery that one of their own was born because of a failed experiment with the super soldier serum.
 Now everyone was chomping at the bit to get to the bottom of Operation Treadstone.
-Especially the Avengers as there wasn't a single one of the founding members (aside from Thor) whose didn't have some connection to that cursed formula.
+Especially the Avengers as there wasn't a single one of the founding members (aside from Thor) whose origin didn't have some connection to that cursed formula.
 Phil was still waiting for the next plot twist that would reveal some previously unknown, unimaginable, and implausible connection between Thor and the super soldier experiment.

 "You've got that look in your eye again.
 You must be thinking about a certain bird brained archer and his much better half.
 So how are the Doublemint Twins anyway?"